JuliaGast/JuliaGast.github.io/_RG/rg.md

 ---
+layout: archive
-title: "Temporal Graph Reading Group"
+title: "Reading Group"
+permalink: /RG/
+author_profile: true
 ---

 Check out and join our Temporal Graph Reading Group.
 It happens every thursday, 11am EDT (= 5pm CST) on zoom, and authors of cool and recent Temporal Graph Learning Papers are presenting their work.